I'm not owing you my hyperfocus!

 Yes, there are situations/techniques, etc. that can help.
 And I've read my fair share of ADD'ers saying they are able to control it.

 I always immediately question myself: "Can they, though?
-If they can, should they?"
+And, if they can, should they?"

 While being hyperfocused, I feel great.
 Time feels stopped, yet I can see how rapidly I advance.
 Which is an awesome feeling for someone with ADD who, more often than not, feels things are too slow to be enjoyable.